 ATTRACTIONS:- Gampala Pass(4,900m), Yamdrok Lake, Nyinchen Khangsar Range, Karola Glacier, Pelkhor Choede Monastery, Tashi Lunpo Monastery, Sakya Monastery, Mt.
 Kailash, Lake Manasarovar;

-From Day 5 to Day 9, you’ll be driving throughout the countryside of Tibetan Plateau.
+From Day 5 to Day 9, you’ll be driving throughout the countryside of the Tibetan Plateau.

 On Day 45 you will cross a very high pass (Gampa La) at an elevation of 4,900 meters above sea level.